HyperWind/Zeesh/README.md

 <b>A bundle based zshell framework for sane people.</b>

-This is the <em>dev</em> branch, new features coming to zeesh in the future are tested here, use at your own risk!
+This is the <em>dev</em> branch, features coming to zeesh in the future are tested here, use at your own risk!

 <big>Currently working on:</big>
 <ol>